 Let’s get started on making this chicken chilli, shall we?

-- 1 sweet medium sweet potato, peeled, diced
+- 1 medium sweet potato - peeled, diced

-- 2 cups of chicken broth, more if needed
+- 2 cups chicken stock (chicken broth or chicken bouillon) - more if needed

-- 2 heaping cups of cooked ground chicken
+- 2 cups ground chicken (minced chicken) - cooked

 - Peel and chop 1 medium-sized sweet potato